female student working on laptop outside at table

 • Assist in receiving and stocking inventory items in storeroom.

-• Assist in Inventory recounts.
+• Inventory recounts.

 • Update inventory in TMA Work Order System within the Material Management Module.